-Here are my recommendations for a good quality Te Araroa Gear list.
-The Te Araroa has a reputation for being hard on gear with lots of rain and mud.
+Here are my recommendations for a good-quality Te Araroa Gear list.
+The Te Araroa is known for being hard on gear, with lots of rain and mud.

-When I hiked the Te Araroa my gear list is around 6kg (13lb) which put less stress on my body compared with some other hikers that carry heavier loads.
-As I have hiked many long distance thru hikes I completed a gear list for the Te Araroa that is lightweight.
+When I hiked the Te Araroa, my gear list was around 6kg (13lb), which put less stress on my body compared with some other hikers who carry heavier loads.
+As I have hiked many long-distance thru-hikes, I completed a lightweight gear list for the Te Araroa.

 Ultralight Te Araroa Gear List

-As mentioned above the mud, the cold and the difficult terrain makes the Te Araroa a tough trail for gear.
-But is possible but take high quality lightweight gear on the trail.
+As mentioned above, the mud, the cold, and the difficult terrain make the Te Araroa trail a tough trail for gear.
+However, it is possible, but you must take high-quality lightweight gear on the trail.

 Best Lightweight Tent for the Te Araroa

-The best tent for Te Araroa will be lightweight, waterproof, bug proof and able to withstand windy conditions.
-Here are a list of the best lightweight 1 person and 2 person tents.
+The best tent for Te Araroa will be lightweight, waterproof, bugproof, and withstand windy conditions.
+Here is a list of the best lightweight 1-person, 2-person, and 3-person tents.

 Best 1P Tent for Te Araroa